BenMerSci/ms_biomass_flows/README.md

 Model 1 implements a general version of the type I functional response and thereby focuses on the law of mass action.
 The flow of biomass $F_{ij}$ depends on the available prey biomass $B_i$ and the abundance of the predator $N_j$ where they encounter each other at a given the $\alpha$ space clearance rate of the consumer $N_j$.
 Explicitely, only the consumer's mobility is considered as it searches for resources.
-For the purpose of comparison, model 1 hypothesizes that all consumers have the same space clearance rate $\alpha$.
+For the purpose of comparison, model 1 hypothesizes that all consumers have the same space clearance rate $\alpha$:

 $$F_{ij} = \alpha B_i N_j$$

 ### Model 2 - Consumer-specific mass action

-Model 2 follows the previous one with the hypothesis that space clearance parameter $\alpha_j$ is a specific parameter for each consumer species $j$.
+Model 2 follows the previous one with the hypothesis that space clearance parameter $\alpha_j$ is a specific parameter for each consumer species $j$:

 $$F_{ij} = \alpha_j B_i N_j$$